 In fact, one of the driving forces behind personal liberty laws was the number of free blacks kidnapped and forced into slavery.
 Under the Fugitive Slave Act, they had no recourse.
 They started under the presumption of guilt, and the process made it impossible to prove otherwise.
 Northern states sought to remedy that evil.

-A second argument revolved around vesting commissioners and magistrates with judicial power to issue certificates of removal – essentially the authority judge cases and render verdicts.
+A second argument revolved around vesting commissioners and magistrates with judicial power to issue certificates of removal – essentially the authority to judge cases and render verdicts.
 The Constitution vests judicial authority “in one supreme Court, and in such inferior Courts as the Congress may from time to time ordain and establish.”
 The fugitive slave act granted judicial power in court appointed commissioners.
 These officers generally handled arrests and bail, and were not judges.
 Abolitionists argued they were never intended to wield actually judicial authority and that the Fugitive Slave Act of 1850 violated Art 3 Sec.
 1 of the Constitution.
 While certainly a murkier legal argument than due process, abolitionist lawyers did make a case that the Fugitive Slave Act improperly vested judicial powers in lesser officers.

 Finally, opponents of the Fugitive Slave Act argued that while the Constitution required the return of runaway slaves, Article IV Sec.
 2 did not confer power on Congress to pass fugitive slave laws enforcing the provision.
 In the absence of a specific delegation of power to Congress to legislate, abolitionist lawyers argued that under the Tenth Amendment, it was up to each state to create a process for fugitive slave rendition.